 A full-grown adult Rottweiler can be a truly enormous dog.
 Adult male Rotties easily weigh up to 135 pounds and stand up to 27 inches tall (paw pads to shoulders).

-Large to giant dog breeds like the Rottweiler grow up more slowly than do small to medium size dog breeds.
+Large to giant dog breeds like the Rottweiler grow more slowly than small to medium size dog breeds.
 As King Rottweilers Kennel and Breeder explains, it can take a Rottweiler up to three years to mature fully!

 For this reason, the best approach is always to talk with your dog’s veterinarian at each health checkup and find out how your Rottweiler puppy’s growth is progressing.